zero1-agi/fracton/whitepaper-fracton-v0.2.md

   where \(\gamma\) is active only if the shadow is “surfaced.”

 ### 2.2 Continuous or Hybrid Systems
-- Some advanced labs might implement Trisoma in a **differential equation** framework, especially for robotics or sensor-rich environments.
+- Some advanced labs might implement Fracton in a **differential equation** framework, especially for robotics or sensor-rich environments.
 - Consider integrating “shadow biases” as part of a **neural net**’s internal layers or attention heads that only activate under specific conditions.

 ### 2.3 Data Structures & Storage